Logiqx/gps-guides/devices/motion/wifi.md

 ### Method 1

-Connect your computer / tablet / phone to the Motion's WiFi and access the build-in webserver using one of the following URLs:
+Connect your computer / tablet / phone to the Motion's WiFi and access the built-in webserver using one of the following URLs:

 - http://192.168.0.1/
 - http://motion-xxx/ where xxx is the numerical ID of the Motion